Friends of Acadia History

 2017 Friends of Acadia membership exceeds 5,000.

-2020 Friends of Acadia establishes the Acadia Resilience Fund, raising more than $300,000 for Acadia National Park to hire a Visual Information Specialist and acquire equipment to conduct virtual educational programming for students and others during the Covid-19 pandemic.
-Friends of Acadia held its first-ever all-virtual annual meeting and annual benefit.
-Friends of Acadia supported Acadia National Park in planning and engineering site improvements for the vehicle reservation test at Cadillac Mountain and the Sand Beach entrance.
+2020 The Acadia Resilience Fund is established, raising more than $300,000 for Acadia National Park to hire a Visual Information Specialist and acquire equipment to conduct virtual educational programming for students and others during the Covid-19 pandemic.
+Friends of Acadia holds its first-ever virtual Annual Meeting and Annual Benefit.